-As Government guidance around Coronavirus changes, it may not be an option for you to remain at home during this time for example you are a key worker or you have been asked by your employer to return to work.
-Make sure your employee knows your set of circumstances.
-They may be able to consider adjustments to your role to help you to continue to care.
+As Government guidance around Coronavirus changes, it may not be an option for you to remain at home, for example, you are a key worker or you have been asked by your employer to return to work.
+Make sure your employee knows your circumstances, they may be able to consider adjustments to your role to help you to continue to care.

-Plan an online shopping delivery or ask a friend or relative to pick up the essentials for you.
-Remember you can still go out and buy essential items if necessary but you will want to minimise how many times you do this.
+Plan an online shopping delivery or ask a friend, or relative to pick up the essentials for you.
+Remember you can still go out, but you will want to minimise how many times you do this.

 Take additional precautions within the household, such as wiping down surfaces and washing your hands regularly.

-Do not visit the GP or the hospital/walk-in centre if you think you have symptoms.
+Do not visit the GP or the hospital/walk-in centre if you think you have the symptoms.